HelloWorldCoder207/GameCenter/Phase2/README.md

 To run the app, you will need to install Android Studio on you machine.
 Also, you will need to download Virtual Device Pixel 2 API 27 in Android Studio.
 To ensure a smooth app experience on your Windows platform,  Intel® Core™ i9 7980XE and NIVIDIA 2080RTX are recommended, but you can probably make do without them.

+** To clone the project, follow the following steps:**
+1. In Android Studio, click "Check out from version control"
+2. Copy the above url and paste into the "Clone" url.
+3. Click "Clone".
+When IDE prompt for whether to create a Project, click no.
+4. In Android Studio, click open an existing project.
+5. Select the folder called "GameCentre".
+Click yes.
+6. Wait for Gradle to build.
+7. When build finishes, if you have a unregistered root, click "add root".
+8. The project is now ok to run.

 **Playing the Games:**

 When the app is ran with emulator, you will then be taken to an interface where a login prompt is displayed.
 If you are opening this project for the very first time, you will not be able to login since you do not have a signed-up account.
 To obtain an account, kindly click on &quot;Sign up here&quot; icon which will send you to the sign-up page.